yuhohyun/2025-1_BCI_Project/README.md

 ## Acknowledgement

-* I would like to express my deepest gratitude to **Professor Kim Byung Hyung**, who guided this project, and **Teaching Assistant Li Hanyu**, who provided meticulous assistance!
+* I would like to express my deepest gratitude to **Professor Byung Hyung Kim**, who guided this project, and **Teaching Assistant Li Hanyu**, who provided meticulous assistance!
-* Special thanks to the authors of the original paper: Xingfu Wang, Wenjie Yang, Wenxia Qi, Yu Wang, Xiaojun Ma, and Wei Wang, for their groundbreaking work on STaRNet.
+* Special thanks to the authors of the original paper: **Xingfu Wang, Wenjie Yang, Wenxia Qi, Yu Wang, Xiaojun Ma, and Wei Wang**, for their groundbreaking work on **STaRNet**.